toburger/Vimarily/README.md

 allows you to use all **non-Vimarily-bound** keys to interact with the web page as if you were in insert mode.

-**Multiple Bindings** - You can bind multiple keybindings to a Vimarily action.
-This is done by specifying an array of bindings in the configuration file, like so: `"goToPageTop": ["g g", "shift+k"]`.

 ### Tips & Tricks

 Vimarily is built as a Safari Extension, this poses some limits on what is possible through the extension.
 However